304 North Cardinal St.

 We got to go on stage during the closing ceremonies with the team that ran the competition.
 They announced the 3rd, 2nd, and 1st place finishers, as well as our award.

-My teammate even got to give a brief speech about the contest and inspiring even more people to join the next year (as long as we win again of course).
+My teammate even got to give a brief speech about the contest and inspire even more people to join the next year (as long as we win again of course).

 This was an amazingly exciting and frightening moment that I’ll probably never forget for the rest of my InfoSec career.